jranke/gmkin/README.md

 ## Status and known issues

+- At the moment (Firefox 31.0), text fields using Firefox on Windows are not rendered correctly, but only with a black box.
+Chrome on Windows works, Firefox 31.0 on Linux as well.
 - Starting the GUI takes some time.
 Once it is started, it is reasonably responsive.
 - Do not delete the last dataset or the last model from the respective lists, this is not supported.
 - The fit list is not always updated when using Firefox version 28 on Windows.
-This works with Firefox 29 and with Chrome.
+This works with Firefox starting from version 29 and with Chrome.
 - gmkin was developed in the hope that it will be useful.
 However, no warranty can be given that it will meet your expectations.
 There may be bugs, so please be careful, check your results for plausibility and use your own expertise to judge